nRF24/CircuitPython_nRF24L01/docs/greetings.rst

 (address 0x06) of the datasheet <https://datasheet.lcsc.com/szlcsc/
 1811142211_Nanjing-Zhongke-Microelectronics-Si24R1_C14436.pdf#%5B%7B%22num%22%3A329%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C0%2C755%2Cnull%5D>`_.
 While the options' values differ from those identified by this library's API, the underlying commands to configure those options are almost identical to the nRF24L01.
+The Si24R1 is also famous for not supporting :py:attr:`~circuitpython_nrf24l01.rf24.RF24.auto_ack` correctly because the designers "cloned" a typo from the 1\ :sup:`st` version of the nRF24L01 (non-plus) datasheet into the Si24R1 firmware.
 Other known clones include the bk242x (also known as RFM7x).

 .. seealso::
   `Read this article
   <https://ncrmnt.org/2021/01/03/nrf24l01-fixing-the-magic-finger-problem/>`_
-  about using clones with missing capacitors (includees pictures).
+  about using clones with missing capacitors (includes pictures).

 Contributing
 ============